R&D Tax Credit Ireland

 The R&D Tax Credit Claiming Process

-Preparing an R&D tax credit claim entails identifying and documenting eligible R&D activitiesand associated expenditures, and adhering to legislative and Revenue Guidance requirements.
-Visiativ Ireland’sleading R&D Tax Credit practice has been pioneering this field since the inception of the R&D tax credit in 2004.
+Preparing an R&D tax credit claim entails identifying and documenting eligible R&D activities and associated expenditures, while adhering to legislative and Revenue Guidance requirements.
+ABGI Ireland is a leading R&D Tax Credit Consultancy that has built an unrivalled reputation on Trust.
 Our team possesses the necessary tax, financial, and scientific expertise to assist companies of all sizes and sectors in preparing their claims.
-Utilising proven methodologies and processes, we ensure your claim is comprehensive, accurate, and audit-ready.
-The stages of preparing an R&D tax credit claim include feasibility study, detailed claim preparation, submission to Revenue, and audit preparation/support.
+Utilising proven methodologies, direct Revenue experience and unique processes, we ensure your claim is comprehensive, accurate, and will withstand any Revenue scrutiny.

 Does the Opportunity Expire?